Five trends that will make employers want to prioritise family-friendly workplace policies in 2020

-There are five key trends that will keep how employers look after working parents high on the agenda for 2020
+There are five key trends that will keep how employers prioritise family-friendly workplace policies high on the agenda for 2020

 From ongoing productivity issues to the impact of poor work-family balance on men’s mental health in particular, here are our predictions for the top five trends that will drive the need for family-friendly workplaces over the coming year.